geudde/attic-chest/pages/03.season-2/15.meeting-27/05.charade-answered/docs.md

 visible: false
 ---

-When the proud Galley down the Cydnus moved
+When the proud galley down the Cydnus moved
-And bore the Queen of Antony beloved
+And bore the queen of Antony beloved
-A lovely Syren did the Vessel guide
+A lovely syren did the vessel guide
-While silver oars the *Water* did divide
+While silver oars the *water* did divide
 This is the *first*, the second I shall name
-The noble Captive of the Egyptian Dame
+The noble captive of the Egyptian dame
-A Net she spread (forbear its force to scan)
+A net she spread (forbear its force to scan)
 Which caught alive the noble biped *“Man”*
 The whole is deem’d in every nation
 A very vulgar occupation